 These larger packs are similar to those needed for weekend trips, but they have a sturdier frame, better padding, higher capacity, and extra pockets, allowing you to pack more essentials and carry more weight.

-Finding the sweet spot of backpack sizes and what to fit inside them takes time and experience, but you’ll be so much happier with a lighter and smaller backpack.
+Finding the sweet spot of backpack volumes and what to fit inside them takes time and experience, but you’ll be so much happier with a lighter and smaller backpack.

 Two important features to consider are pack accessibility and a top lid.
 When comparing a top-loading backpack vs one that has a u-zipper, the latter is more convenient by far.
 The u-zipper gives you front and side access, meaning you can access gear anywhere in your pack without having to empty out the rest.